toughpixels/toughpixels.github.io/content/tips/hugo-fastest-custom-setup/index.md

   - project
 date: 2021-11-11T20:06:44-05:00
 ---
 Hugo is perfect for building extremely customized static HTML websites.
-If you're learning or want to skip using a theme for any reason: here's a trick to quickly create the files almost every Hugo site uses, and an explanation of how to use them.
+If you're learning or want to skip using a theme for any reason: here's a trick to quickly create the files every Hugo site uses, and a quick explanation of how to use them.

+{{<image src="charlotte-coneybeer-l9vxw4a9qzm-unsplash.jpg" alt="Roller Coaster Underneath a Sign That Reads Turbo" caption="Hugo Turbo Mode">}}

 ## Where Are The Layout Files?
 To make basic layout files and a new site, try this:
 ```